 Now, let us discuss some of the main features of Object Oriented Programming which you will be using in C++(technically).

 Objects are the basic unit of OOP.
 They are instances of class, which have data members and uses various member functions to perform tasks.

 It is similar to structures in C language.
 Class can also be defined as user defined data type but it also contains functions in it.
 So, class is basically a blueprint for object.
 It declare & defines what data variables the object will have and what operations can be performed on the class's object.

 Abstraction refers to showing only the essential features of the application and hiding the details.
-In C++, classes provide methods to the outside world to access & use the data variables, but the variables are hidden from direct access.
-This can be done access specifiers.
+In C++, classes can provide methods to the outside world to access & use the data variables, keeping the variables hidden from direct access, or classes can even declare everything accessible to everyone, or maybe just to the classes inheriting it.
+This can be done using access specifiers.

 It can also be said data binding.
 Encapsulation is all about binding the data variables and functions together in class.

 So when, a derived class inherits a base class, the derived class can use all the functions which are defined in base class, hence making code reusable.

-It is a feature, which lets us create functions with same name but different arguments, which will perform differently.
-That is function with same name, functioning in different way.
-Or, it also allows us to redefine a function to provide its new definition.
+It is a feature, which lets us create functions with same name but different arguments, which will perform different actions.
+That means, functions with same name, but functioning in different ways.
+Or, it also allows us to redefine a function to provide it with a completely new definition.
 You will learn how to do this in details soon in coming lessons.

 Exception handling is a feature of OOP, to handle unresolved exceptions or errors produced at runtime.